Welcome to my Summer Farmhouse Tour. I’m joining 30 of my friends for the Blogger’s Best Summer Home Tour hosted by Kelly at the Tattered Pew.

 Industrial Farmhouse Screened Porch

 In addition to the dining and living area, we spend a lot of time on the screened porch.
-It’s a great extension to our living space and the industrial vibe continues on the porch.
+It’s a great extension of the living space, and the industrial vibe continues on the porch.

 This is one of my favorite spots to entertain.
 I have had several girlfriend brunch events on this porch.